qzj2333/tickTock_spaceship/README.md

-#Initial Interview question for Tick Tock
+Initial Interview question for Tick Tock
-#Author: Nicole Wang
+Author: Nicole Wang

 # Before run the program
-Some constrains are able to change in this program: frameHeight & frameWidth: length and width for the game
+Some constrains are able to change in this program:
+* frameHeight & frameWidth: length and width for the game
-prob: percentage of obstacles on one row
+* prob: percentage of obstacles on one row

       range: [0, 1]

       larger value leads to more obstacles and therefore more difficult game level
-speed: unit in milliseconds, represents the falling speed of obstacles
+* speed: the falling speed of obstacles, unit in milliseconds

        larger value leads to slower falling/moving obstacles and therefore easier game level